joshtaylor764/paper/paper.md

 # Conclusions
 We have made fantastic insight into the BBOA aging process.
 Nonetheless, questions remain unanswered, so we should get some more funding.

+# Acknowledgements
+We would like to thank our EU funding body for their support.